neumino/thinky/README.md

     - Boolean
     - Array
     - Object

 - settings (object): settings for the model
-    - enforce: Boolean that represent if the schemas should be enforced or not
+    - enforce: represents if the schemas should be enforced or not.
+Its value can be:
+        - an object with the 3 fields:
+            - missing -- throw on missing fields -- default to false
+            - extra -- throw if extra fields are provided -- default to false
+            - type -- throw if the type is not the one expected -- default to true
+        - a boolean that set all 3 parameters to the same value

 Valid schema can be:

 ```
 { name: String }
 { name: { type: String } } // {name: "Kitty"} or { name: { type: "Kitty" } }?